-Individuals and superannuation: Resident individuals and superannuation funds are typically entitled to a discount of capital gains of 50% for individuals and trusts, and 1⁄2 for complying superannuation entities.
+Individuals and superannuation entities: Resident individuals and superannuation entities are typically entitled to a discount of 50% for individuals, and 331/3% for complying superannuation entities on capital gains in respect of CGT assets held for at least 12 months before the time of the CGT event.

 Non-residents: Non-residents are generally not subject to CGT except where the gain related to Australian land, interests in Australian land or shares or rights in Australian land-rich entities.
-Purchasers of Australian land, interests in Australian land or shares or rights to acquire right in Australian land-rich entities, are required to pay 12.5% of the consideration payable to foreign resident sellers to the ATO (subject to certain exclusions and exemptions).
+Purchasers of Australian land, interests in Australian land or shares or rights to acquire interests in Australian land-rich entities, are required to pay 12.5% of the consideration payable to foreign resident sellers to the ATO (subject to certain exclusions and exemptions).
 This amount is usually collected by way of a deduction from the consideration otherwise payable.